 8. Buy locally made products at Grainger Market

-Nestled in the heart of Newcastle, this 52-week-a-year market is home to more than 100 vendors, offering everything from fresh fish and delicious sweets, to quirky greeting cards and retro gaming consoles.
+Nestled in the heart of Newcastle, Grainger Market is home to more than 100 vendors, offering everything from fresh fish and delicious sweets, to quirky greeting cards and retro gaming consoles.
 Pop in for a quick bite during a day of sightseeing, or spend the day stocking up on locally made gifts for everyone on your holiday shopping list.

 9. Live out your fairy tale fantasies at Belsay Hall, Castle and Garden

 Two historic buildings—a 14th-century castle and a grand Grecian hall—are connected by a charming English garden that spreads across 30 acres of landscaped grounds.
 Meander through the meticulously manicured greenery, admiring the fragrant flowers and shrubs that change with each passing season.
 Be sure to check out the famed Quarry Garden, bursting with winter flowering rhododendrons, ferns and other exotic plants.
 Visit the Belsey Hall, Castle and Garden website for more details.